crawlab-team/crawlab-docs/docs/guide/use-crawlab/basic-concepts/spider.md

 You can follow the steps below to run a spider.
 1. If in spider detail page, click `Run` button with play icon in the nav bar.
-2. If in `Spiders` page, click `Run` button with play icon in the nav bar on the right.
+2. If in `Spiders` page, click `Run` button with play icon on the right.
 3. Select appropriate settings for running spider.
 4. Click `Confirm`.

-Here is the explanation of settings for running a spider is as below.
+Here is the explanation of settings for running a spider.
 - `Command`: Actual cmd/bash/shell base command that will be executed.
 - `Param`: Actual parameters/arguments passed to `Command`.
 - `Mode`: Task running mode.
 Default to `Random Node`.